racslabs/rust-racs/README.md

 ## Type Conversions

-Below is a table of conversions for the ``Types`` enum between RACS and rust:
+Below is a table of conversions for the ``Type`` enum between RACS and rust:

 | RACS           | Rust             |
 |----------------|------------------|